 And we are undertaking our fourth large project in 2016; Resource: Rise Again, supported by Creative New Zealand, and Auckland Council (for part of the Auckland portion of the project).
-This project pays and supports designers to undertake intensive periods of problem-soling with commercial waste streams, resulting in development of high quality reuse outcomes by October 2016.
+This project pays and supports designers to undertake periods of intensive problem-solving with commercial waste streams, resulting in the development of high quality reuse outcomes by October 2016.

 Some of our other past projects include:

 ....and more to come.

 The ever-changing collaborative space at Shop Eight that Liz Phelan & Juliet Arnott opened together in April 2012:

 Social Soup in Cashel Street: bringing people back into the very centre of Christchurch, December 2012.
 A work by Tessa Peach & Heather Hayward which included a long, long line of our trestle tables